javsyandex/WeatherApp/README.md

 App for showing basic weather forecast for chosen city using MVVM pattern.

-* You can store already searched cities
+* You can store already searched cities.
-* You can get current weather forecast for searched city and also weather forecast for next hours and week
+* You can get current weather forecast for searched city and also weather forecast for next hours and week.
-* You must have working internet connection to be able to fetch weather forecast
+* You must have a working internet connection to be able to fetch weather forecast.

 ###### Blog Post
 https://medium.com/@konradszewczuk/simple-weather-forecast-app-using-kotlin-retrofit-and-rxjava2-c4b1f4d9344e